w3c/wai-bcase/index.md

 -   Driverless cars, so promising for the independence of blind people, are projected to also help solve traffic fatalities and congestion.

--   Research and development of the artificial retina project to help restore sight for blind patients may also help future robots with real-time image-processing systems, effectively enabling them to "see." [^3]
+-   Research and development of the artificial retina project to help restore sight for blind participants may also help future robots with real-time image-processing systems, effectively enabling them to "see." [^3]

 Accessible design is by its nature flexible, allowing content to faithfully render across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
 In physical environments, everyone takes advantage of lower curbs, automatic door openers, ramps, and other features provided for disability access.
 On the web, accessibility features become options that are also often used more widely.

 A compelling example comes from the early 2000’s, when people increasingly used mobile devices to browse the web.
 Accessible and standards-compliant websites were in many cases more mobile-ready as they did not rely on mouse input.
 Imagine the delight of those who were already committed to and had designed for accessibility!
 This revelation led to the responsive-design trend that has accessibility at its core.[^5]

-Case studies from a couple of large technology companies provide useful examples for companies of all sizes.
+The following case studies from two large technology companies provide useful examples for companies of all sizes.

 {::nomarkdown}
 {% include box.html type="start" h="4" title="Case Study: Apple " class="" %}